 - make us of IIS based redirection web pages.
 If you chose this configuration, it is possible minimizing the required SAN configuration.

-If possible, I personally prefer DNS Splitting, for internal and external resolving.
+If possible and I personally prefer DNS Splitting, for internal and external resolving.
 This makes your deployment more supportable.

-If you didn't deplyo EWS correctly from the very beginning, you might Encounter other Client issues.
+If you didn't deploy EWS correctly from the very beginning, you might encounter other Client issues.
 Therefore it is recommended you delete the following file:

 This file is ONLY created by Outlook, Lync do not write this file it only uses the web services.

 You should try and access Autodiscover via web browse using a link provided above.
 You must be asked for your credential (it requires you are having a Exchange Mailbox).
 Exchange will than show you this XML: